 Lifestyle Changes to Manage Allergic Rhinitis

 There are many types of allergens; therefore, it is nearly impossible to eliminate all allergens from your environment.
-But there are certain things you can do to help reduce allergens and minimize your exposure to allergy triggers.
+However, there are certain things you can do to help reduce allergens and minimize your exposure to allergy triggers.

-Still, while avoiding the allergens may eliminate your symptoms, it will not eliminate or reduce your sensitivity to that allergen, and symptoms will reoccur whenever you are re-exposed.
+While avoiding the allergens may eliminate your symptoms, it will not eliminate or reduce your sensitivity to that allergen, and symptoms will reoccur whenever you are re-exposed.

 The primary indoor allergens are waste products from microscopic organisms called dust mites.
 Dust mites are especially prevalent in bedding, curtains, and carpeting.